Can I get fibre broadband in my area?

 Once the physical connection is made to the outside of your property the engineer will then need to connect the master phone point (and TV points, if a digital TV cable subscription is included with your fibre optic broadband package) to your new fibre optic cable, or they will install a new dedicated connection point.

 Your broadband provider will supply all of the equipment needed to connect your home and their engineer will install everything and test it before he leaves.
 You are then free to connect your computer to the fibre optic network with an Ethernet cable and begin to enjoy the online world at lightening speed.

 What are the benefits of fibre broadband?

 There are many benefits to fibre optic broadband.
 Most notably fibre optic broadband is very, very fast and much, much faster than any other broadband package that you may have used before.

-Download speeds can be up to 10 times faster than the best traditional broadband with packages available at up to 100Mbps.
-At speeds like this you can download entire MP3 albums from sites like iTunes in a matter of seconds, stream IPTV services such as the BBC iPlayer with no annoying interruptions and join the high definition revolution by downloading HD movies in a matter of minutes.
+Download speeds can be up to 10 times faster than the best traditional broadband with packages available at up to 152Mbps.
+At speeds like this you can download entire MP3 albums from sites like iTunes in a matter of seconds, stream services such as the BBC iPlayer with no annoying interruptions and download HD movies in a matter of minutes.

-Upload speeds are also much higher with fibre optic broadband with some services offering uploads at up to 10Mbps which means you’ll be able to upload photos and videos, even HD, in a fraction of the time than before.
+Upload speeds are also much higher with fibre optic broadband, with some services offering uploads at up to 19Mbps.
+This means you’ll be able to upload photos and videos, even HD, in a fraction of the time you may be used to.